jossbnd/advent_of_code_2021/README.md

 + my code .py
 + input given AOC .txt

-If you want to know more about the puzzle, please visit https://adventofcode.com/
+If you want to know more about each puzzle, please visit https://adventofcode.com/

 *Disclaimer: codes are far from being optimized and some takes time to run.*